godiagonal/wauv/README.md

-# wauv
+# wauv - web audio visualisation
-Audio visualisation project using the Web Audio and SoundCloud API
+Audio visualisation project using the Web Audio and SoundCloud API.
+The live site is available at [wauv.it](http://wauv.it).

 # Contribute
 If you're a developer and feel like making your own visualisations we welcome you to fork the project and give it a go!
 All contributions are appreciated.

-Please use [CircleVisualiser.js](javascript/animation/CircleVisualiser.js) as an reference and guideline for constructing your own animation classes.

 1. Fork the project
 2. Create an animation class